 Understanding Minimum & Maximum Bets

-In any Canadian casino, physical or online, you'll find minimum and maximum wagering requirements when playing at a roulette table.
+In any Canadian casino, physical or online, you'll find minimum and maximum wagering requirements when playing at a real money roulette table.
 Low stakes games allow players to get a taste of the action without breaking their budget.
 Tables with higher stakes allow high rollers and experienced punters to risk larger sums on a single spin.
 Find out exactly how bet limits work, so that you can effectively factor them into your roulette strategy.

 How Do Roulette Bet Limits Work?

 Some casinos set distinct limits for inside and outside bets.
 Others set a minimum or maximum limit for each player at table, which is a little more straightforward for players.
 Limits should be clearly posted nearby the table or clearly communicated in either automated or live versions of online roulette.